winbench/bench/docs/src-content/guide/app-setup.md

 But apps without a specific version number or a version range, can be upgraded in that way.

+## Dependencies and Order
+Before an app can be installed, all of its dependencies must be installed.
+This is necessary to allow custom setup scripts of an app depend on the apps dependencies to be installed.
+If an app with dependencies is installed in a task, then the task is automatically extended to cover all dependencies not installed yet.
+The same is true the other way around for the uninstallation of an app.
+Before an app is uninstalled, all apps that depend on this app are uninstalled before the app is uninstalled.

+If multiple apps are installed or uninstalled in one task, the steps, e.g.
+_download_, _setup_, and _environment setup_, can be performed consolidated.
+Meaning first all _downloads_ are performed, then all _setups_ are performed, and at last the _environment setup_ for all affected apps is performed.
+Multiple apps are always installed in the order their ID is first listed in the application libraries &ndash; first Bench app library, then user app library.

 ## Custom Scripts and Hooks {#custom-scripts}
 Simple [default apps][default app] with XCOPY deployment or package apps, usually do not need custom scripts.